Login

 Illegal wildlife trade

 By Alan Hewett Our native wildlife is under threat from land clearing, feral animals and of course climate change.
 But there is a further danger, the illegal wildlife trade.
-This
+This trade is estimated to be worth $24 billion worldwide, making it a very profitable criminal enterprise.
+Australia’s native reptiles and

 Read More »